mkdocs/mkdocs/docs/user-guide/configuration.md

 Determines how warnings are handled.
 Set to `true` to halt processing when a warning is raised.
 Set to `false` to print a warning and continue processing.

+This is also available as a command line flag: `--strict`.

 **default**: `false`

 ### dev_addr